Customization

 Rename

-Renames layers according to the specified pattern.
+Renames images/layers according to the specified pattern.

 , described in Adjusting Layer Names (Filenames).